sahiljoshi515/sahiljoshi515.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student with a research focus on Large Language Models and their applications.
+I am a first-year Ph.D. student advised by [Dr. Anshumali Shrivastava](https://www.cs.rice.edu/~as143/) with a research focus on efficient training of large language models and their applications.
 I hold a Bachelor of Science in Computer Science from the University of Massachusetts, Amherst.
 Prior to starting my Ph.D., I gained two years of industry experience as a Software Engineer at Dell Technologies.
-Beyond work, I’m passionate about exploring new places around the world, getting immersed in gripping thriller shows, and staying active by playing table tennis.
+Beyond work, I’m passionate about travelling around the world, getting immersed in gripping thriller/horror shows, and staying active by playing table tennis competitively.

 News
 ======
-- I recently completed my first semester and have successfully finished 2 of the 6 required courses in my program.
+- I recently completed my first semester and successfully completed 2 out of the 6 required courses in my Ph.D. program.
+I also joined the RUSH Lab in Summer 2025 to begin my research journey.

 Awards & Service
 ======